Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_greetings.md

 # Chatbot Responds to Greetings

 Create a chatbot that responds to different greetings!

-## What to Do
-1. Press Run
-2. Try different greetings!
+Press Run and try typing different greetings like "hello", "hi", "hey", or "goodbye".

 ```python
 print("=== MY PERSONAL CHATBOT ===")